(adsbygoogle = window.adsbygoogle || []).push({});

 7. Not Staying Connected with Your Customers

 You need to understand your customer’s needs and preferences if you expect to have satisfied customers.
-You need to read their minds.
 You also need to listen to all of the feedback you get online through customer surveys, forums, and social media websites (Twitter, Facebook, etc.).
 This will allow you to know what they like about your company and how you can improve your services in the future.

 8. Not Taking Care of Yourself